We all have memories engraved in our hearts.

 A reminder of our connection to space and time.

-B;Blue invites us to reflect on the vastness of the cosmos and our place within it.
+BURNING BLUE invites us to reflect on the vastness of the cosmos and our place within it.

 It symbolizes the connections that bind us to the stars and the passage of time.
 Its presence reminds us of the mysteries surrounding our existence.
 It is both a gateway and a reflection, linking the universe to our inner world.